gavinhoward/bc/manuals/development.md

 The other `assert()`'s cover various miscellaneous assumptions.

 If you change the code, I ***HIGHLY*** suggest that you use `assert()`'s to document your assumptions.
-And don't remove them when AFL++ gleefully crashes `bc` and `dc` over and over again.
+And don't remove them when [AFL++][125] gleefully crashes `bc` and `dc` over and over again.

 ### Vectors

-TODO

 In `bc`, vectors mean resizable arrays, and they are the most fundamental piece of code in the entire codebase.

-I wrote a [vector implementation][112], which I used to guide my decisions, but I wrote a new one so that `bc` would not have a dependency.
+I had previously written a [vector implementation][112], which I used to guide my decisions, but I wrote a new one so that `bc` would not have a dependency.
 I also didn't make it as sophisticated; the one in `bc` is very simple.

 Vectors store some information about the type that they hold: